star-tek-mb/pgz/README.md

 - Optimize allocations (use stack fallback allocator for messages)
 - Fix all todos
-- Prepared statements
-- Connection pools
+- Connection pools (do we need them?)
-- Proper decoding/encoding to/of Zig values
 - Complete and test in production?
-- Reorganize API

 # Testing